rocha-p/emergency-msg-classificator/README.md

 ### By Pedro Rocha
 ### 05/05/2021

-This project creates a model that classifies messages in order to help in disaster events.
+## Description
+This Project is part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
+This project aims to build a Natural Language Processing (NLP) model to categorize messages on a real time basis.
+This model is useful, for example, to forward messages to the corresponding organization according to their classification in real time, and thus provide help as quickly and efficiently as possible.

 ## Content
 - Data